 Marketers, like everyone, were blindsided by the pandemic.
 New research from LinkedIn suggests that B2Bs in particular were more likely than B2Cs to have had their marketing budgets reduced while simultaneously facing more pressure to invest in short-term tactical marketing.

-For months now, businesses have increased their online presence to keep marketing momentum going.
+Throughout the pandemic, businesses confined to a mostly online existence funneled more resources into their web presence to keep marketing momentum going.
 B2Bs accustomed to spending thousands on trade shows, conferences, and other in-person channels have shifted that spend to online channels to keep pipelines full.